 Think of it as mapping a network.
 You need to identify the economic buyer who controls the budget, the end-users who will interact with your solution daily, and the technical buyers who will vet its compatibility.
 Most importantly, you need to find your champion, an internal advocate who sees the value in your product and will help you sell it from the inside.
 Misjudging the authority structure is one of the fastest ways for a promising deal to stall.
 By focusing on the entire group of influencers, you can build consensus and align your solution with the company’s broader goals, which is a core part of a successful Go-To-Market strategy.
 Getting this right means you’re not just selling a product; you’re building a partnership.

-How to Map the Decision-Making Process
+How to Find the Real Decision-Makers

 To effectively map the decision-making process, you need to ask smart, direct questions.
 Instead of asking, "Are you the decision-maker?" which can put your contact on the defensive, try a more collaborative approach.
 Ask questions like, "Who else on your team is typically involved in evaluating new software?" or "Could you walk me through what your company's purchasing process looks like for a solution like this?"
 These questions invite your contact to share insights into their internal structure.
 Your goal is to identify the key players and understand what matters most to them.
 Look for someone who can be your internal champion, as they can be instrumental in influencing the buying decision and guiding you through the organization.

-Tips for Engaging Multiple Stakeholders
+Tips for Engaging the Whole Buying Committee

 Once you’ve identified the key players, it’s time to engage them.
 A one-size-fits-all pitch won’t work because each stakeholder has a different set of priorities.
 This is where building cross-functional alignment becomes critical.
 The CFO will want to see a clear ROI and discuss the total cost of ownership.
 The head of engineering will have questions about security, integration, and implementation.
 The end-user will want to know how your solution makes their job easier.
 Tailor your messaging, demos, and materials to address the specific needs of each person you speak with.
 By showing you understand their individual challenges and goals, you build trust and demonstrate that you’re a true partner, not just another vendor.